meteorinca/MultiplechoiceWebapp/README.md

 - Modern Tailwind CSS UI with mobile-first layout that mirrors the reference mockup.
 - KaTeX-powered math typesetting: wrap any prompt or option in `$$...$$` to render LaTeX equations.
 - Stored exam management with Firebase Cloud Firestore sync (plus local caching), quick switching, plain-text import/export, and one-click deletion.
+- Fill-in-the-blank prompts alongside multiple-choice questions, all graded instantly.
+- Built-in admin console that logs every sign-in and graded attempt so you always know who practiced, when, and for how long.
 - Optional shuffle toggles for question order and answer order before each practice session.
 - Math rendering toggle so editors can opt into KaTeX parsing (wrap inline math with `$$...$$`).
 - Inline feedback (stars/frowns), real-time scoring, and forward/backward navigation.